djotaku/BlockDestroyer/README.md

  - Learned how to print the score to the screen and how to persist it from one level to another via the Singleton Pattern.

- - Using tags in Unity so that the scripts can do different things to the objects based on the script
+ - Using tags in Unity so that the scripts can do different things to the objects based on the tag

  - Makes prefabs vs Duplicates.
 Prefabs are more useful because they allow you to effect changes across all the instances of the Prefab in the game.